 A Netflix teen movie that went mostly under the radar, this is a tender coming-of-age tale based loosely on Cyrano de Bergerac.
 Ellie Chu (Leah Lewis) is a shy student who makes money by doing her classmates’ homework for them.
 When she’s approached by jock Paul (Daniel Didmer) — a sweet himbo — to write love letters to popular girl Aster (Alexxis Lemire), things get complicated, as Ellie has feelings for Aster too.
 The romance is lovely, but the friendship that develops between Ellie and Paul is the true heart of the story.

-An affectionate parody of rom-coms, this Rebel Wilson vehicle sees her character wake up after an accident to find her world has been turned into a rom-com—complete with the requisite wardrobe, musical numbers and censoring of sex scenes.
-The real highlight of the movie is Liam Hemsworth, who lets his comedic talents free as her generic rom-com love interest.
+An affectionate parody of rom-coms, this Rebel Wilson vehicle sees her character wake up after an accident to find her world has been turned into a rom-com—complete with the requisite wardrobe, musical numbers, and censored sex scenes.
+The real highlight of the movie is Liam Hemsworth, who lets his comedic talents free as Wilson’s generic rom-com love interest.

 The marketing for this movie when it hit cinemas was rather deceptive, billing it as a romantic comedy when it’s more of a dramedy with romantic elements.
 Do not turn to this movie if you want a ‘happily ever after’ kind of ending.
 But do turn to it if you want to watch Emilia Clarke and Henry Golding jaunt around London at Christmastime, and a storyline that will definitely make you cry.